Make money with your music on YouTube

 Introducing YouTube for ArtistsYouTube for Artists offers resources, tools, and news to help you reach and engage with fans on YouTube.

 前前前世 (movie ver.)
-RADWIMPS MVThis song from RADWIMPS was one of the top tracks in Tokyo, Japan in early 2017 (YouTube Music Insights).
+RADWIMPS MVThis song from RADWIMPS was one of the top tracks in Tokyo, Japan in early 2017 (YouTube Music charts & insights).